angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 <row variant="pile">{{!LED}} {{!ET}} {{!LED}} {{!DD}} {{!ToA}}</row>

-The first option is for when you have {{B}} floating, while the second and third do not require {{B}} floating.
+The first option is for when you have {B} floating, while the second and third do not require {B} floating.
 Both generate infinite Storm, and play around different pieces of interaction.

 ## Collective Brutality - Use Cases